alindeman/upgradingtorails4/text/02_active_record_and_relation.markdown

 @@@

 This deprecation will only bite you if you pair `includes` with a `where` condition on the joined table.
-If you only use `includes` only to eager load associations, this will not affect your code.
+If you use `includes` only to eager load associations, this deprecation will not affect your code.
-If you only use `includes` for eager loading associations, you should have no problems upgrading.